pyladiesams/Jupyter-refactoring-beginner-jul2020/README.md

 # Work in progress, will be finished 28-07-20 (in the evening)

-# An introduction to Refactoring in Python in Jupyter notebook
+# An introduction to Refactoring in Python with Jupyter notebook
 ### Level: Beginner

 ## What you'll learn: